Main Character Of To Kill A Mockingbird

 Q: What is Scout's attitude towards school?
 A: Scout is initially excited about starting school, but she quickly becomes disillusioned with the rigid and often illogical teaching methods.

 Q: How does the Tom Robinson trial affect Scout?
-A: The Tom Robinson trial is a pivotal event in Scout's life.
+A: The Tom Robinson trial is a critical event in Scout's life.
 It exposes her to the harsh realities of racial prejudice and forces her to confront the injustices of Southern society.

 Conclusion